Bitter Luke Pell Attacks Nick Viall As ‘Terrible’ And ‘Narcissistic’

 “Over the past few weeks leading up to the announcement, we had come to terms with a contract that everyone on both ends was happy with,” Pell told E!
 News last September.
 “We planned out what the season would look like in detail.
 They even asked about my sister coming on an episode of the show.
 Casting was almost, if not completely, finalized.”

 The call was a crushing blow to the war veteran who had his heart on finding love in Season 21.
 Nick Viall was chosen after winning over fans on Season 3 of Bachelor in Paradise.
-His journey in finding love three times — twice on The Bachelorette and again in BIP — resulted in heartbreak and the franchise wanted to give him another chance.
+His journey in finding love three times — twice on The Bachelorette and again in BIP — resulted in heartbreak, and the franchise wanted to give him another chance.

 There were rumors as well that Nick was chosen because Luke was more interested in promoting his music career than finding love on The Bachelor.
 Ironically, Nick was also criticized for going on the show for the same reasons.
 There seems to be plenty of blame to go around.